Choices Absorbing Faith The Bible is true

 Or maybe Adonis did rise from the dead—maybe because Them varmint Pagans done stole from us!

 Considerably later, the Christian writers Origen and Jerome, commenting on Ezekiel 8:14, and Cyril of Alexandria and Procopius of Gaza, commenting on Isaiah 18:1, clearly report joyous festivities on the third day to celebrate Adonis (identified with Tammuz) having been "raised from the dead."
-Whether this represents an interpretatio Christianis or whether late third- and fourth century forms of the Adonis cult themselves developed a dying and rising mythology (possibility in imitation of the Christian myth) cannot be determined.
+Whether this represents an interpretatio Christians or whether late third- and fourth century forms of the Adonis cult themselves developed a dying and rising mythology (possibility in imitation of the Christian myth) cannot be determined.

 [Smith, Jonathan Z. Dying and Rising Gods (in Encyclopedia of Religion, M. Eliade ed.
 1988, volume 4) (1988), pg.
 522]